wf-tb-amr documentation

 referencestringNCBI accession for reference genome.By default the workflow uses NC_000962.3.
 WARNING: If you change this parameter but don’t alter the variant database, Genbank file, and the amplicon BED (all generated for NC_000962.3) to match, then the behaviour of the workflow is unlikely to be as expected.

-who_jsonstringWHO v2 variant database in JSON format.A list of WHO variants in JSON format, that this assay will genotype.
+variant_dbstringVariant database in VCF format.A list of variants, in VCF format, that this assay will genotype.
+SNPs only.

 genbankstringGenbank file for organism of interest.Genbank file used for variant annotation, defaults to NC000962.3 annotations.